The Politics of Reality: Summary

 If you look very closely at just one wire in the cage, you cannot see the other wires.
-If your conception of what is before you is determined by this myopic focus, you could look at that one wire, up and down the length of it, and be unable to see why a bird would not just fly around the wire any time it wanted to go somewhere ...
-It is only when you step back, stop looking at the wires one by one, microscopically, and take a macroscopic view of the whole cage, that you can see why the bird does not go anywhere; and then you will see it in a moment.
-The second essay, "Sexism", clearly illustrates sexism as a specific form of oppression.
+If your conception of what is before you is determined by this myopic focus, you could look at that one wire, up and down the length of it, and be unable to see why a bird would not just fly around the wire any time it wanted to go somewhere. ...
+It is only when you step back, stop looking at the wires one by one, microscopically, and take a macroscopic view of the whole cage, that you can see why the bird does not go anywhere; and then you will see it in a moment.The vision of oppression is further clarified in the second essay "Sexism," which demonstrates that sexism is a specific form of oppression (p.
+33):